CGCA annual barbecue.

 Just like last time, it’s important that the local community makes its feelings felt to Camden.
 People living near the building are appalled at the proposals.
 The Phoenix Garden is deeply concerned.
 Odeon regulars are depressed.
 People living in the Seven Dials and Denmark conservation areas are dreading the view.
 Families who use the playground are angry.
 We have yet to find anyone who has a good word to say about it, other than the developers who did not arrange any of the meetings with us that they promised last year.

-You can make a comment, however, short, on Camden’s website at this link.
-Or email the planning officer Alex.Kresovic@Camden.gov.uk and the conservation officer Colette.Hatton@Camden.gov.uk, quoting application numbers 2024/0993/P and 2024/1005/L. Please copy us at Planning@CoventGarden.org.uk if you can, so that we know what people’s points are and can support them if possible.
+You can make a comment, however, short, on Camden’s website at this link until Midnight on Sunday 28th April.
+Or email by 5th May the planning department Planning@Camden.gov.uk and the conservation officer Colette.Hatton@Camden.gov.uk, quoting application numbers 2024/0993/P and 2024/1005/L. Please copy us at Planning@CoventGarden.org.uk if you can, so that we know what people’s points are and can support them if possible.

 All the documents for the planning application are on Camden’s website at this link.

 CGCA’s position is that we would like to see this lovely building receive some TLC.
-We think that it would be great turned back into a theatre, with the whole building being used as a large venue of the sort that Cirque du Soleil really needs for its style of performance.
-It could even take a modest glass roof extension of one floor for use as a restaurant – something set well back from the building line that treats the architecture and the neighbours with respect.
+We think that it would be great turned back into a theatre, with the whole site being used as a venue of the sort that Cirque du Soleil really needs for its style of full performance rather than just a cabaret-style arrangement.

 * “a monstrous carbuncle on the face of a much-loved and elegant friend”, then Prince Charles on a subsequently cancelled tower extension to the National Gallery, 1984.